AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

 \subsection{Datasets}

 To fully demonstrate the effectiveness of our approach, we selected three popular visual localisation datasets that encompass indoor scenes, large-scale outdoor scenes, and challenges involving day-night changes, moving objects, and motion blur.
 The \textit{7Scenes} dataset~\cite{glocker2013real,shotton2013scene} is an indoor dataset consisting of seven small scenes from $1m^3$ to $18m^3$.
-Each scene contains a training set with 1000 to 7000 images and a test set with 1000 to 5000 images.
-We use the rendered depth maps provided by~\cite{brachmann2021dsacstar} to improve the accuracy of the sparse point cloud.
-The \textit{Cambridge Landmarks}~\cite{kendall2015posenet} is a large-scale outdoor dataset with six scenes ranging from $900m^2$ to $8000m^2$.
-Each scene contains 231 to 1531 training frames and 103 to 760 test frames.
-We utilize the structure from motion (SfM) model provided in HLoc official code\footnote{\url{https://github.com/cvg/Hierarchical-Localization/tree/master/hloc/pipelines/Cambridge}}.
-The \textit{Aachen Day-Night-v1.1}~\cite{sattler2018benchmarking,zhang2021reference} comprises 6697 training and 1015 test images taken from the Aachen, Germany.
-The database images were captured during the daytime using handheld cameras, while query images were taken with three mobile phones during both day and night.
-The test set is divided into two conditions: day and night.
+The \textit{Cambridge Landmarks}~\cite{kendall2015posenet} dataset is a large-scale outdoor dataset with five scenes.
+The \textit{Aachen Day-Night-v1.1}~\cite{sattler2018benchmarking,zhang2021reference} dataset comprises 6697 training and 1015 test images taken from Aachen, Germany.
+The database images were captured during the daytime using handheld cameras, while query images were collected with three different mobile phones in both day and night conditions.
+The test set is split into two subsets: day and night.
 Nighttime images are only for testing.